 - How the workflow is constructed and whether that meets your needs

-- Whether it integrates your social media strategy
+- Whether it integrates with your social media strategy

-- Whether it fits with your customer relationship management tool so data is shared and easily integrated
+- Whether it fits with your customer relationship management tool so you can share and integrate data

 - How deep into the weeds you can get in slicing and dicing your contact lists to enable more personalized and relevant

 If all this sounds like a panacea, it's not.
 That's because many companies invest in a marketing automation tool but fail to understand they need a strategy in place to employ the tool to achieve the best results.
 In order for you to the most out of a marketing automation tool, you need to have an inbound lead generation strategy that deals with the top, middle, and bottom of your sales funnel.

 Marketing automation will only be of value when you understand the buyer's journey and the need to capture audiences who are:

 - Just looking for ways to solve a problem, or